Xilinx/Vitis-HLS-Introductory-Examples/README.md

 ## C/C++ synthesizable examples

-> If you are looking for a Vitis HLS tutorial rather than a list of examples, go here:
+> NOTE: If you are looking for a Vitis HLS tutorial rather than a list of examples, go here:
 > https://github.com/Xilinx/Vitis-Tutorials/tree/master/Getting_Started/Vitis_HLS

 Each of the following examples includes code source for top function and testbench, a README, Tcl files.
 They are organized in categories denoted by the prefix of the directory in which they reside: